gnolang/gno/docs/gno-tooling/cli/gnodev.md

 ## Keybase and Balance

-Gnodev will by default, load your keybase located in GNOHOME directory.
-Given all you keys an (almost unlimited found).
+Gnodev will, by default, load your keybase located in the GNOHOME directory, giving all your keys (almost) unlimited fund.

-All realm will be upload by the `-genesis-creator`, but You can also pass query options to realm path load a realm with specific creator and deposit:
+All realms will be by the `-genesis-creator`, but You can also pass query options to the realm path to load a realm with specific creator and deposit:
 ```
 gnodev ./myrealm?creator=foo&deposit=42ugnot``
 ```

 ### Additional User
 Use `-add-user` flag in the format <user>(:<amount>) to add temporary users.
 You can repeat this to add multiple users.
-Addresses of those will be display at runtime, or by pressing `A` interactivly to display accounts.
+Addresses of those will be displayed at runtime, or by pressing `A` interactively to display accounts.

 ## Interactive Usage